 - How will the accommodations be provided?

-Once "reasonable accommodations" have been determined, both the Manager of Accessibility Services and the student will sign the Accommodation Request Form (ARF).
-The Manager of Accessibility Services will email the student and all instructors a copy of the ARF.
+Once "reasonable accommodations" have been determined, both the Office of Accessibility Services and the student will sign the Accommodation Request Form (ARF).
+The Office of Accessibility Services will email the student and all instructors a copy of the ARF.
 Students are encouraged to arrange a conference with instructors to discuss the ARF.

 - The student is required to register with Accessibility Services every semester in order to get revised ARF sent to instructors.

-*It is the students responsibility to notify the Manager of Accessibility Services if requested accommodations are not being provided.
+*It is the students responsibility to notify the Office of Accessibility Services if requested accommodations are not being provided.